Tax Preparation goes hand in hand with Schultz & Associates CPA Michigan. Our staff can help you with your individual income tax preparation needs.

 Whether it’s a mid-sized corporation, small business, or new business, partnership, corporation or S-corporation, our experienced accountants can handle all of your business accounting, payroll, bookkeeping and tax advisory needs.
 Schultz & Associates, CPA Plymouth Michigan.

-Individual Income Tax Preparation and Accounting Services for Plymouth and Canton Michigan Areas
+Individual Income Tax Preparation and Accounting Services for Plymouth, Canton, Northville and Livonia Michigan Areas

-Schultz & Associates, CPA is a top ranked Plymouth Michigan CPA firm that was established in the City of Plymouth Michigan with the purpose of providing professional, individual tax filing, and accounting services for Plymouth and the surrounding communities of Canton, Livonia, Royal Oak, Dearborn, Waterford, Northville, Novi, Southfield, Farmington, Detroit, Westland, and Bellville.
+Schultz & Associates, CPA is a top ranked Plymouth Michigan CPA firm that was established in the City of Plymouth Michigan in Wayne County with the purpose of providing professional, individual tax filing, and accounting services for Plymouth and the surrounding communities of Canton, Livonia, Northville, and the rest of metro Detroit.
 Jeffrey Schultz, CPA is the firm’s managing member.
 We are a trusted Michigan business adviser.

 At Schultz & Associates, CPA our accountants provide traditional and non-traditional services including, filing income tax returns, business, estate and trust tax preparation, and financial statement preparation for small and mid size corporations.
 We excel in providing professional support that complements and assists clients in achieving their individual and business goals.